amcchord/NHRL-MCP/README.md

 - "What are the fastest KOs in the 3lb weight class?"
 - "Get the current tournament matches for nhrl_june25_30lb"

+**NHRL Wiki Examples:**
+- "Search the NHRL wiki for weight class specifications"
+- "Get the wiki page about safety requirements"
+- "Find information about robot building rules in the wiki"
+- "What does the wiki say about tournament qualification?"

 **TrueFinals Tournament Management Examples:**
 - "Create a new 3lb tournament for this weekend"
 - "List all games in tournament T123 and their current status"